shimulH/task-tracking/README.md

 ## Features

-- Task Drag and Drop (Used prforman way to calculate and filterout the dragged component)
+- Task Drag and Drop (Used performant way to calculate and filter out the dragged component)
-- Column Drag and Drop  (Used prforman way to calculate and filterout the dragged component)
+- Column Drag and Drop (Used performant way to calculate and filter out the dragged component)
 - Task Create, Delete, Update
 - Column Create, Delete, Update
 - Board Create, Delete, Update